Tino Kadewere

-Philana Tinotenda "Tino" Kadewere (born 5 January 1996) is a Zimbabwean professional footballer who plays as a striker and winger for La Liga club Mallorca, on loan from Ligue 1 club Lyon, and the Zimbabwe national team.
+Philana Tinotenda "Tino" Kadewere (born 5 January 1996) is a Zimbabwean professional footballer who plays as a forward or winger for Greek Super League club Aris and the Zimbabwe national team.

 Club career

 Zimbabwe

-Kadewere was picked up by Harare City in 2014 after he had finished playing for his high school team at Prince Edward School.
-During the first half of his debut season with the first team he scored seven goals in the Zimbabwe Premier Soccer League.
+Kadewere was picked by Harare City in 2014 after he had finished playing for his high school team at Prince Edward School.
+During the first half of his debut season with the first team, he scored seven goals in the Zimbabwe Premier Soccer League.

 Djurgårdens IF

 During the summer of 2015, Kadewere went for trials with Swedish first division club Djurgårdens IF and French Ligue 2 side Sochaux.
 Later he decided to join Djurgårdens IF on loan in August 2015 for the remainder of the season with an option for the club to sign him permanently on a four-year deal at the end of the year.
 He made his Allsvenskan debut on 29 August 2015.
-He later joined Djurgården for a reported sum of 150K Euros.
+He later joined Djurgården permanently.

-Kadewere scored his first league goal for the club on 25 July 2016, scoring consolation goal in the 94th minute of a 3–1 home loss to GIF Sundsvall having been subbed on in the 85th minute.
+Kadewere scored his first league goal for the club on 25 July 2016.
+It was a consolation goal in the 94th minute of a 3–1 home loss to GIF Sundsvall having been subbed on in the 85th minute.

 On 27 May 2018, he scored four goals in a league game against IK Sirius, making him the first Djurgården player since Tommy Berggren in 1978 to score four goals in a single league game.